cxMoonGlade/qcbm-ansatz-benchmark/README.md

   OR

-  In 'gpu_train.py' for a better performance if you have an advanced Nvidia GPU
+  In `gpu_train.py` for a better performance if you have an advanced Nvidia GPU, please run `python ./src/train/gpu_train.py` if you current working path is the main folder(recommand).

   `# ------------ ansatz factory ------------`.